black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Next, you need to check if there is a next song to play.
 Retrieve the current song index by calling the getCurrentSongIndex() function, and save it in a currentSongIndex constant.

 After that, create a nextSongExists constant that contains the boolean value true or false depending on if the next song exists.

+# Step 97
+Use an if statement to check if nextSongExists exists, then call the playNextSong() function in the if block.
+This will automatically play the next song when the current song ends.